-Chandler, a Republican, was the representative for Washington's 8th congressional district from 1983 to 1992.
+Chandler was the representative for Washington’s 8th congressional district and was a Republican.
+He served from 1983 to 1992.

 Chandler is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Chandler sponsored and cosponsored.
 See full analysis methodology.

 Chandler was the primary sponsor of 2 bills that were enacted:

 - H.J.Res.
 652 (101st): To designate March 25, 1991, as “National Medal of Honor Day”.

 - H.R.
 4146 (100th): Washington Park Wilderness Bill of 1988

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Chandler sponsored bills primarily in these issue areas: